madeso/ride/README.md

 # Somewhat sorted roadmap

+* Build and rebuild doesn't clean annotation errors for open files!
 * Detect changes outside ride and ask to reload file
 * Open type in online documentation command/do a search...
 * Search google for this compiler error